 During the Sony event, a synopsis was given by Capcom that described RE8 as a continuation to the story in Resident Evil 7.
 “Ethan’s world suddenly comes crashing down once again when Chris Redfield, an unexpected yet familiar face makes an appearance, setting off a chain of events that sees a distraught Ethan seeking answers to Chris’s shocking actions, and ultimately finding him in a mysterious village,” it reads.

-From the trailer, we can gather that Ethan settles down with his girlfriend Mia Winters after rescuing her from the horrific Baker mansion.
+From all of the trailers we’ve seen, we can gather that Ethan settles down with his girlfriend Mia Winters after rescuing her from the horrific Baker mansion.
 However, events then force the protagonist to leave behind his cozy home life and travel to a creepy snow-covered village.
 Just like the last release, Capcom is throwing the player into a first-person experience.

-While it’s unclear what their roles will be, several new characters are hinted at.
-A group of fierce women look to inhabit the castle mansion.
-At one point, one of them is seen sucking the blood from a character’s arm… Could they be vampires?
+While it’s unclear what their roles will be, several new characters are hinted at: A group of fierce women looks to inhabit the castle mansion, and at one point, one of them is seen sucking the blood from a character’s arm.

 Over on the PlayStation Blog, some tidbits about the upcoming horror release were revealed.
 Accordingly, players can expect a more open-world experience with a bigger focus on combat than the previous entry in the series.